flaviaschoppan/pca-variance-filtering/README.md

-# PCA Variance Filtering
+# Gene Expression Feature-Reduced PCA

-## Methodological evaluation of variance-based feature filtering effects on PCA structure in high-dimensional gene expression data
+#### Methodological evaluation of variance-based feature filtering in high-dimensional RNA-seq data

 ---

 ## Overview

-This repository presents a **method-focused analysis** evaluating how variance-based feature filtering reshapes the behavior of Principal Component Analysis (PCA) in high-dimensional gene expression datasets.
+This repository presents a **method-focused evaluation** of how variance-based gene filtering influences the behavior and interpretability of Principal Component Analysis (PCA) in high-dimensional RNA-seq datasets.

-The objective is **not biological discovery**, but to examine how upstream preprocessing decisions influence:
+The objective is **not biological discovery**, but to examine how upstream preprocessing decisions reshape:

 - variance concentration across principal components,
-- cumulative variance efficiency,
+- cumulative explained variance efficiency,
 - PCA geometry in sample space,
-- and gene-level contributions to dominant axes.
+- and gene-level contributions to principal axes.

-The project is designed to reflect analytical reasoning commonly required in **translational research and industry settings**, where preprocessing choices critically shape downstream interpretations.
+The project reflects analytical reasoning commonly required in translational research and industry environments, where preprocessing choices directly condition downstream interpretation.

 ---

+## What This Repository Demonstrates

+This repository demonstrates:

+- how preprocessing decisions alter unsupervised multivariate analyses,
+- how to design controlled methodological comparisons,
+- how to reason about PCA behavior beyond default or black-box usage.

+The emphasis is on **analytical judgment, experimental control, and interpretability**, rather than on optimized models or task-specific performance.

+---

 ## Study Design

-Two controlled PCA scenarios were evaluated:
+Two controlled PCA scenarios are evaluated:

-- **Scenario A:** No feature filtering
+- **Scenario A:** PCA without feature filtering
-- **Scenario B:** Variance-based gene filtering
+- **Scenario B:** PCA after variance-based gene filtering

-All comparisons isolate the effect of feature reduction on PCA behavior.
+All analyses isolate the effect of feature reduction on PCA behavior.
-No supervised labels, classification tasks, or predictive objectives are involved.
+No supervised labels, prediction targets, or optimization criteria are involved.

 ---

 ## Data

-- **Data type:** Gene expression count data (RNA-seq)
+- **Data type:** RNA-seq gene expression counts
-- **Source:** Public Gene Expression Omnibus (GEO)
+- **Source:** Public Gene Expression Omnibus (GEO) dataset
-- **Dataset:** Tumor-Educated Platelet (TEP) RNA-seq cohort
+- **Dataset:** Tumor-Educated Platelet (TEP) RNA-seq

-The dataset comprises a large number of biologically independent samples and heterogeneous conditions, making it suitable for stress-testing PCA behavior under variance-based feature reduction.
+The dataset includes a large number of samples and heterogeneous conditions, making it suitable for stress-testing PCA behavior under feature reduction.

-Raw data are publicly available from GEO and were **not redistributed** in this repository.
+Raw data are publicly available from GEO and are not redistributed here.

 ---

-## Processing Summary

-Conceptual analytical flow:
+## Analytical Flow (Conceptual)

 Raw counts
 → CPM normalization